 Purchased as a mail-order chick along with several baby chickens, she was badly neglected in a tiny dark shed.
 Many of her companions died of starvation before neighbors convinced Kaley’s captor to relinquish custody of the birds.

-Although he was imprinted upon humans as a gosling, his caretakers decided he should find other geese to bond with to live a normal goose life.
+Although he was imprinted upon humans as a gosling, his caretakers decided he should find other geese to bond with and lead a normal goose life.
 Instead he met Mallard, a lonely duck who lost his previous goose mate tragically.

-With no rooster in her urban flock of backyard hens, Jospehine assumed the role and began crowing -- behavior that unfortunately more often than not leads to death for an urban-dwelling hen.
+With no rooster in her urban flock of backyard hens, Josephine assumed the role and began crowing -- behavior that unfortunately more often than not leads to death for an urban-dwelling hen.

 At Hen Harbor, with plenty of roosters and a natural flock dynamic, Josephine no longer crows.